Check out our monthly update on the best new releases.

 Star Wars: The Last Jedi

-So there you have it: what to watch on Netflix right now in the world of sci fi movies.
+So there you have it: what to watch on Netflix right now in the world of action movies.
 Check back here each month for new titles as Netflix adds them!

-Note: This article is frequently amended to remove films no longer on Netflix, and to include more sci fi films that are now available on the service.
+Note: This article is frequently amended to remove films no longer on Netflix, and to include more action films that are now available on the service.